An unbiased HRIS comparison of SuccessFactors and Workday that reviews commercial flexibility and overall approach to relationship.

 Even though Workday acknowledges that a SuccessFactors subscription will be less expensive, they counteract this by presenting numerous reports and findings that show the cost and time to implement the Workday solution is much lower and shorter.
 At this point in time, the numerous Workday and SuccessFactors system implementation estimates maintained within our intelligence database support Workday’s position.

 In addition to more compelling upfront pricing, SuccessFactors has been more willing to put long term price protections in place that minimize the opportunity for cost increases during subsequent renewal terms.
 Workday has also shown a willingness to put price protections in place, however, achieving these protections typically requires significant back and forth effort with the results often not as good as those achieved with SAP.
+The following table shows how both SAP and Workday calculate their net price per product and compares the providers based on several other key terms.

 For service levels, Workday digs its heels in and simply tells you they do not negotiate or modify their service levels or service level credit structure.
 Workday will bring you back to the fact that they believe in treating all organizations equally and therefore do not make client specific modifications to the service levels or the service level credit structure.